 As a marketer, nothing causes me more anguish than to receive bad marketing at my home.

 Don’t get me wrong, I actually enjoy receiving bad direct mail marketing because it gives me a chance to show clients the value of digital marketing.
 But, deep down it hurts to know that companies are still paying so much for outdated, comparatively over-priced, and low-impact marketing.
 There’s obviously some market for people who think these mass-produced handwritten additions to direct mail are real, but I would argue that the audience is small.

 Off the top of my head, I can think of my 3 favorite examples of bad direct mail marketing:

-- A politician personally asking me to support his campaign: Really?
-He wrote little old me a handwritten letter?
+- A politician personally asked me to support his campaign: Really?
+Did he write little old me a handwritten letter?
 Nope.
 He didn’t.
-It was typed on a computer with a handwritten font, printed out in the color of a blue ink pen and mailed in a fancy envelope.
+It was typed on a computer with a handwritten font, printed out in the color of a blue ink pen, and mailed in a fancy envelope.
 A lot of work and money went into this campaign and it just felt so impersonal after opening the letter.

-- Envelopes so packed full of coupons & ads that there’s too many messages calling for attention: Services that promise to get your coupon in front of your customer deliver on their promise, but they jam so many other coupons and ads in front of your audience that the value is totally diluted.
-It’s the same with digital OOH ads (out of home advertising or outdoor advertising) like billboards where the sign owner loads up 7-8+ other messages onto the board and dilutes the value of your ad.
+- Envelopes so packed full of coupons & ads that there are too many messages calling for attention: Services that promise to get your coupon in front of your customer deliver on their promise, but they jam so many other coupons and ads in front of your audience that the value is totally diluted.
+It’s the same with digital OOH ads (out-of-home advertising or outdoor advertising) like billboards where the sign owner loads up 7-8+ other messages onto the board and dilutes the value of your ad.

 Your business might thrive on direct mail marketing.
 And that’s awesome.
 Do what works.